tylermumford/tylermumford.com/content/post/advent-of-code-2022.md

 I'm not trying to speed through these puzzles or even solve them the night they come out.
 I work on most of them days after they're released.

-So far, I'ved used Go, Lua, C#, and Python.
+So far, I've used Go, Lua, C#, and Python.
 I've written about each one below.

 ### How did I learn about Advent of Code?